jaidetree/cljs-tui-template/README.md

 ## Support

 Please create issues on related dependencies unless it is specific to this template.
 The library communities are more active and have more support resources.
 If you do run into problems with this template please create an issue on this repo.
-For the quickest response, share your issue or questions in the [cljs-tui-template topic](zulip-url) on the Clojurians Zulip chat.
+For the quickest response, share your issue or questions in the [cljs-tui-template topic][zulip-url] on the Clojurians Zulip chat.

 ---